Master of Science in Biology, 120 credits

-Courses may contain compulsory elements associated with extra costs for the student.
+Courses may contain compulsory elements that means extra costs for the student.

 - Bachelor's degree with a major in the field of biology.
 The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.

-- 5 ECTS credits in the field of ecology
+- 5 ECTS credits in the field of physiology.

 - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.